evelinawahlstrom/MusicFirst-reactNative/README.md

 - I used **[this article to read about PayPal integration](https://medium.com/@adityasingh_32512/integrating-paypal-in-your-react-native-app-4dcf89e11dd)**

 ## To do
-- Visualize the hamburger menu (right now it's in the upper left corner, clickable but not visible)
 - Add other payment solutions like SWISH (Swedish payment method), costsplit, KLARNA etc
+- Change the hamburger meny from being in the middle of the page $$$
 - Make it possible to add FRIENDS
 - Develop each individual page like DRINKS, EAT etc with content